How to plot a linear regression in Python

 Get started with Replit

-The agent writes the code, tests for errors, and deploys the app, turning your prompt into a finished product.
+The Agent writes the code, tests for errors, and deploys the app, turning your description into a finished product.
 Start building with Replit.

 Create & deploy websites, automations, internal tools, data pipelines and more in any programming language without setup, downloads or extra tools.
 All in a single cloud workspace with AI built in.